SEO Research

 Its job is simple: tell compliant crawlers which paths they may or may not crawl.
 It matters because blocked sections cannot become usable discovery surfaces for search systems that honor those rules.
 If you accidentally block product directories, comparison pages, or supporting resources, you reduce the content available for search features and AI retrieval.

-That matters even more when AI systems rely on underlying search infrastructure or the public web graph to discover source material.
+This matters even more when AI systems rely on underlying search infrastructure or the public web graph to discover source material.

 What robots.txt is good for:

-• keeping low-value crawl traps out of the crawl budget
+• Keeping low-value crawl traps out of the crawl budget

-• blocking private or duplicate path patterns when appropriate
+• Blocking private or duplicate path patterns when appropriate

-• making sure assets and pages needed for rendering are not accidentally denied
+• Making sure assets and pages needed for rendering are not accidentally denied

 What robots.txt is not good for:

-• asking to be cited more often
+• Asking to be cited more often

-• describing what your company does
+• Describing what your company does

-• highlighting the best explanation page for a concept
+• Highlighting the best explanation page for a concept

-• proving trust, originality, or expertise
+• Proving trust, originality, or expertise

 If your AI discovery strategy starts and ends with robots.txt, you are solving the wrong layer.